2006wzt/FlexiFed-IMP/README.md

 - src/utils :

   > - Dataset.py : There are some necessary functions to get the dataset (`get_dataset`)  and split the dataset by index (`get_idx_dict`) .
 The relevant dataset includes : CIFAR-10, CINIC-10, Speech-Commands, AG-News
-  > - Visualization : There are functions to visualize the result of the FL schemes and two figures will be created : the convergence process of models in the same family with different vision under the same aggregation strategy, the convergence process of models in the same family with same vision under different aggregation strategy
+  > - Visualization : There are functions to visualize the result of the FL schemes and two figures will be created : the convergence process of models in the same family with different version under the same aggregation strategy, the convergence process of models in the same family with same version under different aggregation strategy

 - src/core: